powsybl/powsybl.github.io/docs/iidm/importer/cgmes.md

 # Configuration properties for CGMES importer

+## iidm.import.cgmes.boundary-location
+The `iidm.import.cgmes.boundary-location` property is an optional property that defines the directory path where the CGMES importer can find the boundary files if they are not present in the imported zip file.
+By default, its value is `<ITOOLS_CONFIG_DIR>/CGMES/boundary`.

 ## iidm.import.cgmes.change-sign-for-shunt-reactive-power-flow-initial-state
 The `iidm.import.cgmes.change-sign-for-shunt-reactive-power-flow-initial-state` property is an optional property that defines if the CGMES importer inverts the sign of reactive power flows for shunt compensators.